java-brain/OCP-notes/README.md

-- Continue page 29 (+-81/723) from heading "Anonymous Inner Classes"
+- Continue after the code on top of page 30 (+-82/723) from heading "Anonymous Inner Classes"
     - Completed this tutorial on enums: https://www.mkyong.com/java/java-enum-example/

 - the 'method signature' is the method name and the parameter list